VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **High-level architecture of the registrations bounded context**

-The following sections relate to the numbers in figure 5 and provide more detail about these elements of the architecture.
+The following sections relate to the numbers in Figure 5 and provide more detail about these elements of the architecture.

 ### 1. Querying the read model